Fox's Book of Martyrs

 considerable progress in Bohemia, and that Huss was the principal promoter of

-them, he became an assistant to him in the great work of reformation.
+them, he became an assistant to him in the great work

 On